 The concept of sustainable development came into public awareness in 1987 when the Brundtland Commission presented a report entitled Our Common Future.
 The commission was convened by the United Nations to address the depletion of natural resources.
 The report it produced coined the term “sustainable development” and defined it as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”

 One of the key components of sustainable development is the unification of environment and development, a concept advanced by the Brundtland Report.
 In keeping with this idea the National Science Foundation (NSF) released a call for proposals to explore the nexus of these areas.
-Dr. Liem Tran’s project seeks to do just that.
+Liem Tran, professor of geography, hopes his project seeks will do just that.

 According to Tran, most contemporary sustainability assessments evaluate water availability separately from the interconnection with human infrastructure and development across geographic regions.
 His Joint Directed Research Development (JDRD) project proposes to use network analysis and graph theory to link these different areas, capturing their interaction at a number of levels.